Last updated: ‘Tis the season: A Black Friday e-commerce checklist

 A web platform can very quickly become overloaded and go from fast and performant to offline in a very short space of time – there’s often a very small window in between.

-It’s vitally important that you test your web platform’s performance well in advance of Black Friday to give you enough time to fix any issues you find.
+Make sure to test your web platform’s performance well in advance of Black Friday to give you enough time to fix any issues you find.

 Performance of a web platform does not tend to degrade in a linear way; it simply goes from fast to down in a very short space of time.
-This often is because the front end servers or the database become overloaded and everything cascades very quickly.
-Think of it as a bit like a bucket over flowing or a pipe that’s too small for the flow of water.
+This often is because the front-end servers or the database become overloaded and everything cascades very quickly.
+Think of it as a bit like a bucket overflowing or a pipe that’s too small for the flow of water.
 Once capacity is reached, everything starts to overflow.

+Or you can do it yourself by writing tests, using a tool such as Jmeter, then running them through a service such as Blazemeter.
 Although this is a much more hands-on and technical approach than using a specialist company, you can still get some great benefit at a much lower cost.
-This isn’t an exact science and running tests that mimic real users is very challenging.
+This isn’t an exact science, however; running tests that imitate real users is challenging.

-The profile of traffic during this period is not what you would see throughout a normal day.
+The profile of traffic during this period is not what you’d see throughout a normal day.
 On days like this, traffic is very spiky starting from around 06:00.
-Because performance testing is not an exact science, it is advised that you ensure that your tests achieve at least twice the amount of traffic and orders you expect to receive during Black Friday to give you enough margin for error and to counter the fact that you will never be able to truly mimic real user behavior.
+Because performance testing isn’t an exact science, ensure that tests achieve at least twice the amount of traffic and orders you expect to receive during Black Friday.
+That will provide enough margin for error and counter the fact that it’s impossible to truly mimic real user behavior.

 2. Code freeze